girishvalluri192/Netflix_Data_Analysis/README.md

 Netflix is a popular streaming service that offers a vast catalog of movies, TV shows, and original contents.
 The data consist of contents added to Netflix from 1931 to 2021.
 The oldest content is as old as 1925 and the newest as 2021.
 In this project, I have cleaned the dataset using Jupyter Notebook and then visualized with PowerBI.
 The purpose of this project is to figure out possible ways for cleaning text data and dealing with timeseries values in Jupyter Notebook, along with visualization of cleaned data using PowerBI for spotting any trends or pattern in the data

+##### Home Page

+for knowing the overall analytics of TV shows and Movies  based on filters like Genres , Release Year using Donut Chart , Bar Graph , World Map , Area Chart

 ![image alt](https://github.com/girishvalluri192/Netflix_Data_Analysis/blob/main/Home_Page.png)

+for knowing the overall analytics of TV shows   based on filters like DropDown and Tabular Detailed View

 ![image alt](https://github.com/girishvalluri192/Netflix_Data_Analysis/blob/main/TV_Shows_Page.png)

+for knowing the overall analytics of Movies  based on filters

 ![image alt](https://github.com/girishvalluri192/Netflix_Data_Analysis/blob/main/Movies_Page.png)